aurorascharff/redwoodsdk-demo/STEPS.md

 ## Hydrated Document, script, initClient.
 UserRoutes, protect profile, interupptor, interactive login with 'use client'

+- Let's jump forward, to the current state of React.
-- Ok, let's continue with some enhancements.
-What if we DO want hydration after all for some routes?
+- What if we DO want hydration after all for some routes to add interactivity?
+Let's jump ahead, to the current state of React.
 - Copy paste regular Document.
-Move home there.
+Move Home there.
 Enabling client side hydration with adding the script tag, client,tsx.
 Containing initClient to init hydration of our rsc payload.
 - I extracted a section of my route handlers here to a set of userRoutes with a couple of user pages and a logout route.
 We can colocate our logic and our ui.
 Logout with a 302 redirect response.
 Built in web standards.
 - Login page is a client component, using useActionState and server functions.
 Get a nice interactive spinner and execute our mock login using a session durable object.
 - We can simply use React 19 as its best suited.
 UseActionState and server functions that access request response.
 It just works.